repat/reservations-calendar/README.md

 # Laravel 5 Booking calendar
 ## About
-This is rewriten [https://github.com/bastianallgeier/gantti] Gantt Class to fit my needs Eg. To show multiple events (bookings) per resource and Laravel 5 compatibility
+This is rewritten [Gantt Class](https://github.com/bastianallgeier/gantti) by *bastianallgeier* to fit my needs , e.g. to show multiple events (bookings) per resource and Laravel 5.7 compatibility.

 ## Screenshot